Gugustinette/ieee754_converter/README.md

 # ieee754_converter
-Simple IEEE754 Convert in Python / One file for encoding, one file for decoding
+Simple IEEE754 Converter in Python / One file for encoding, one file for decoding

 ////// EN ReadME